 Anyone who’s worked (or even stepped foot) in a restaurant knows how important effective kitchen management is.
-Yes, the back of house (BOH) is where food is prepped, cooked, and plated, but it’s also where chaos can quickly ensue if roles, responsibilities, and tasks aren’t communicated well.
+Yes, the back of house (BOH meaning) is where food is prepped, cooked, and plated, but it’s also where chaos can quickly ensue if roles, responsibilities, and tasks aren’t communicated well.
 Simply put, if things aren’t running well in the kitchen, restaurant staff and diners alike often suffer.

 What’s more, restaurant kitchens often call up images of long hours, punishing work conditions, and a hostile work culture.
 While part of this is informed by sensationalized depictions in pop culture, (Chef Gordon Ramsay, anyone?) this atmosphere has long been considered a given, and even a rite of passage, for any kitchen job.

 Thankfully, the narrative on kitchen culture has been undergoing a transformation over the last few years.
 Restaurant owners are placing more importance and effort than ever on making sure employees are engaged and fulfilled, and that toxic work cultures are stamped out before they can thrive.

 Read on to learn more about effective restaurant kitchen management tactics you can use to ensure your employees feel supported, safe, and engaged.

 The Effects of a Stressful Kitchen